Do you know the dozens of snow uses and functions that make it more than just white powder?

 12. Make Pancakes

-You can use snow to add into pancake mixture if you want to lighten the load before pouring into the pan.
+You can use snow to add to the pancake mixture if you want to lighten the load before pouring into the pan.

 13. Remove Gum